cloudeight/style-guidelines/css/README.md

 - Start on the same line as the subject matter
 - Start with two (2) forward slashes
+- Have a single space before the forward slashes
 - Have a single space after the forward slashes
 - Have a capitalised first letter
 - Always be on one line